Permittivity: Units

-The standard SI unit for permittivity is farad per meter (F/m or F·m−1).
+The SI unit of permittivity is farad per meter (F/m or F·m−1).

 Explanation

 In electromagnetism, the electric displacement field D represents the distribution of electric charges in a given medium resulting from the presence of an electric field E. This distribution includes charge migration and electric dipole reorientation.
 Its relation to permittivity in the very simple case of linear, homogeneous, isotropic materials with "instantaneous" response to changes in electric field is:

 where the permittivity ε is a scalar.
 If the medium is anisotropic, the permittivity is a second rank tensor.

 In general, permittivity is not a constant, as it can vary with the position in the medium, the frequency of the field applied, humidity, temperature, and other parameters.
 In a nonlinear medium, the permittivity can depend on the strength of the electric field.
 Permittivity as a function of frequency can take on real or complex values.

 In SI units, permittivity is measured in farads per meter (F/m or A2·s4·kg−1·m−3).
 The displacement field D is measured in units of coulombs per square meter (C/m2), while the electric field E is measured in volts per meter (V/m).
 D and E describe the interaction between charged objects.
 D is related to the charge densities associated with this interaction, while E is related to the forces and potential differences.